-London Overground's public performance measure (PPM) for the third quarter was 93.8%.
-This was 0.5 percentage points lower than the same quarter last year (Q3 2014-15).
+London Overground's public performance measure (PPM) for the fourth quarter was 94.5%.
+This was 1 percentage point higher than the same quarter last year (Q4 2014-15).
 Please note this is a Network Rail statistic.

 The National Rail Passenger Survey results are from the autumn 2015 wave of surveys.
 Passenger satisfaction has increased since the last autumn survey.
 The percentage of passengers satisfied was 82% compared with 78% in spring 2015 and 80% in autumn 2014.
-This figure is close to that of equivalent south east TOCs.
+This figure is close to that of equivalent South East TOCs.